-The Center for Cancer and Blood Disorders at Children's Medical Center is the patient care site for the Division of Pediatric Hematology-Oncology at UT Southwestern.
+The Pauline Allen Gill Center for Cancer and Blood Disorders, formerly known as the Center for Cancer and Blood Disorders, at Children’s Medical Center is the patient care site for the Division of Pediatric Hematology/Oncology at UT Southwestern.

 Collectively, the program is responsible for the diagnosis and management of pediatric cancer and disorders involving the blood and provides diagnostic and treatment services to about 1,000 new patients each year.

 The Comprehensive Orthopedic Oncology Clinic (COONC) sees patients with complex musculoskeletal tumors in a multidisciplinary clinic.

 The Pediatric Neuro-Oncology Program has evaluated and treated more than 1,600 children with newly diagnosed brain tumors since 1985.
 The Program coordinates the Neurofibromatosis Clinic at Children’s Medical Center, which partners with the Neurofibromatosis Clinic at the Harold C. Simmons Cancer Center for life-long services.
 Tumors of the brain and spine are the most common solid tumors of childhood and adolescence.

 For an appointment at our facility in Dallas or for more information about our pediatric cancer services, request an appointment or call 214-645-8300.